 - 1 cup chickpeas

 - ¼ cup franks red hot

 - 1-2 tablespoons butter (no necessary but reduces heat.)

 - Topping options: Bleu Cheese, Cheddar Cheese, and/or Ranch

-- While Potato is baking, slice some onion and toss it in a pan with a little olive oil.
+- Once the potato is about done, heat a skillet over medium.
+Add olive oil, followed by onion..
 Cook until onion is translucent.
-Toss in chickpeas and cook for another 1-2 minutes.
-Finally add in Franks Red Hot (and butter if you don't like it spicy.)
-Continue to heat and stir for 1-2 more minutes.
+Add in chickpeas and cook for another 1 to 2 minutes.
+Stir in the hot sauce (and butter if you don't like it spicy.)
+Continue to heat and stir for 1 to2 more minutes.

-- Slice potato in half and squish the sides.
+- Slice potato in half and mash the insides slightly.
 Top with chickpea mixture and cheese.
 Serve with ranch or blue cheese.

 While this meal is pretty much as is for most of the time I eat it, there are a few swaps/additions I’ve made for one reason or another in this vegetarian loaded potato.